-Emma Hernan Exposes Underboob In Tiny Brown Bikini: Coconut Milk For My Empanadas’
+Emma Hernan Exposes Underboob In Tiny Brown Bikini: ‘Coconut Milk For My Empanadas’

 Emma Hernan showed off her body while wearing a bikini in a sexy new picture on Instagram.
-The model iis having a wonderful time on a trip while possibly investigating some new ingredients for her empanadas line.
+The model is having a wonderful time on a trip while possibly investigating some new ingredients for her empanada line.

 In the photo, Emma kneeled on both knees in the wet sand with her legs spread apart.
 The waves gently rolled into the shore, and behind her was a blue sky with clouds and several palm trees off to one side.
 Her pose showcased her toned shoulders, arms, and thighs.